 Soft and Dreamy

 The dreamiest and most natural of cut crease looks, this soft eyeshadow pairing of earthy tones shows that cut crease trends can be classic and simple.
-Soft ivory pink on the lids cut with warm shadow tones in the crease along with liquid eyeliner to create a gorgeous winged liner has us taking serious notice.
-Giorgio Armani Beauty Waterproof Eyeliner Pencil ($30) is an excellent choice for waterline eyeliner that will stay put.
+Bright white on the inner corners cut with warm shadow tones across the lids and crease along with liquid eyeliner has us taking serious notice.
+Giorgio Armani Beauty's Waterproof Eyeliner Pencil ($30) is an excellent choice for waterline eyeliner that will stay put.

 Add Some Glitter

 Looking for a reason to get festive?
-Add glitter to your cut crease look for the ultimate glam effect.
-Rich black eyeliner defines the eyes while glitter on the lids is cut with black shadow in the crease.
+Add glittery silver shadow to your cut crease look for the ultimate glam effect.
+Classic lashes and a bold red lip complete the statement.

 Sugar and Spice